vectorgrp/sil-kit-fmu-importer/README.md

 >Note: The vCDL exporter is currently a tool for internal debugging purposes and does not have any quality assurance.
 You may encounter crashes while using it.

+The vCDL exporter can either export a vCDL file based on an FMU or based on a [communication interface description](#the-communication-interface-description).

-To export a vCDL you can run the following command from the folder where your vCDL Exporter binary resides:
+To export a vCDL based on an FMU, you can run the following command from the folder where your vCDL Exporter binary resides:
-`VcdlExporter <Path/To/Exported/vCDL> [<Path/To/FMU>]*`

-You must provide the path to the vCDL output file (including its file extension) as the first argument and then the paths to your FMUs (including their file extension).
+`VcdlExporter fmu --input-path <Path/To/FMU> --output-path <Path/To/Exported/vCDL>`
 > Only FMU containers are supported (not already extracted FMUs).

+To export a vCDL based on a communication interface description, you can run the following command from the folder where your vCDL Exporter binary resides:
+`VcdlExporter communicationInterface --input-path <Path/To/Comm-Interface> --output-path <Path/To/Exported/vCDL> --interface-name Default`

+All provided paths must include the file's extensions (e.g., .vcdl, .fmu, .yaml).

 ---